Coulomb branch algebras via symplectic cohomology: Equivariant Floer theory

 Let $P \to B$ be an admissible bundle as in the previous section (see Definition \ref{d:admissible}).
 We say that a $K$-action on $P$ is {\it compatible with the admissible structure} if it covers a $K$-action on $B$ and the induced map $P_{borel,n} \to B_{borel,n}$ is an admissible bundle (so the structure group lies in $G$) for all $n$.
 Notice that a choice of a symplectomorphism between $M$ and a reference fibre of $P \to B$ induces a symplectomorphism between $M$ and a reference fibre of $P_{borel,n} \to B_{borel,n}$ that is well-defined up to an element in $G$.
 As a result, it induces a well-defined homotopy class of trivialization of the canonical bundle of the reference fibre so a choice of $\mathbb{Z}$-grading on $CF(P)$ determines a choice of $\mathbb{Z}$-grading on $CF(P_{borel,n})$.
-We assume for the rest of the paper that if $B$ carries a $K$-action, then $B$ also admits a $K$-orientation.
+For the rest of the paper, we will only use $K$-manifolds $B$ that admit $K$-orientations\footnote{In other words, $B$ admits a $K$-invariant volume form.}.

-\begin{example} If $P=M$ and $B$ is a point, then a $K$-action on $P$ is compatible with the admissible structure if and only if $M_{borel,n} \to BK_n$ is admissible.
+\begin{example} If $P=M$ and $B$ is a point, then a $K$-action on $P$ is compatible with the admissible structure if and only if $M_{borel,n} \to BK_n$ is admissible for all $n$.
 This will hold if and only if the $K$ action on $P(=M)$ factors through the convex $G$ action on $M$. \end{example}

 \begin{defn} Let $a \in \R_{> 0} \setminus \Spec(\partial \bar{M},\alpha)$.
 Suppose that $P$ has a $K$-action that is compatible with the admissible structure.
 Then we define

 where the inverse limit is defined with respect to pull-back induced by the inclusion $P_{borel,n} \to P_{borel,n+1}$ for all $n$. \end{defn}